mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 ## Reviewing strings during the cycle

-It’s good to keep an eye on the strings landing during the Firefox for iOS cycle.
-In fact, if you wait to review strings when the PR is already opened, it’s going to be complicated to get a fix in (until [Bug 1270855](https://bugzilla.mozilla.org/show_bug.cgi?id=1270855) is resolved).

 You should try to periodically check out the strings landing, and try to localize them in your head: how would you translate them?
 Would you be able to do it without the app?
 Is the localization comment clear enough?

 You might also need to identify the bug that added that string, see if there are screenshots, or ask if the iOS team can provide one.
 The point below explains how to find that bug.